 The end of the financial year can be a stressful time for business owners.
 Not only do the annual accounts need filing, but it’s also when HMRC reminds most companies of their tax deadlines.
 There have been many changes to tax deadlines, thresholds, and obligations over the last year, mostly relating to new Brexit legislation or Covid-19 support measures.
 While HMRC has taken steps to help businesses during this turbulent time, VAT and Company Tax Returns must be promptly filed and paid to avoid hefty penalties.

 Knowing the importance of these deadlines, most business owners will plan in advance for their tax bills.
 However, in some cases, the funds simply aren’t available when the time comes, or business owners realize that paying could put pressure on cash reserves required to run the business.
-With so many legislative reforms in the last 12 months, alongside the ongoing impact of lockdown restrictions, a growing number of small businesses are struggling to cover this year's VAT and tax liabilities.
+With so many legislative reforms in the last 24 months, a growing number of small businesses are struggling to cover this year's VAT and tax liabilities.

 Funding for VAT and tax payments